mbedross/MachineLearningObjectTracking/README.md

 ## Variable List

+Variable lists are organized by the routine they originate from and in alphabetical order.

 ### MAIN.m

-global batchSize minTrackSize particleSize
-'zRange =' This is the range in the z-direction you would like to track (by folder name) 'z_separation =' 2.5; This is the physical separation between z-slices (in microns) 'tRange =' This is the range in time you would like to track (in # of frames) 'trainZrange =' The range in the z-direction that you would like to train (in # of frames) 'trainTrange =' The range in time that you would like to train (in # of frames) 'particleSize =' GLOBAL The approximate size of the particle (in pixels) 'batchSize =' GLOBAL The number of reconstructions that are batched together for mean subtraction 'minTrackSize =' GLOBAL The minumum length of a track in order to be recognized as a particle 'threshold =' 100; % This is the maximum distance used in hierarchical clustering (in pixels)
+`zRange =` This is the range in the z-direction you would like to track (by folder name)

+`z_separation =` 2.5; This is the physical separation between z-slices (in microns)

+`tRange =` This is the range in time you would like to track (in # of frames)

+`trainZrange =` The range in the z-direction that you would like to train (in # of frames)

+`trainTrange =` The range in time that you would like to train (in # of frames)

+`particleSize =` GLOBAL The approximate size of the particle (in pixels)

+`batchSize =` GLOBAL The number of reconstructions that are batched together for mean subtraction

+`minTrackSize =` GLOBAL The minumum length of a track in order to be recognized as a particle

+`threshold =` 100; % This is the maximum distance used in hierarchical clustering (in pixels)